The Complete Guide to Renting a Scooter or Quad in Vanuatu

 Where to Rent a Scooter in Vanuatu

-For travellers looking to explore Efate and surrounding areas at their own pace, e-Bikes Vanuatu offers mopeds that are easy, convenient, and perfect for seeing the island in a single day.
+About: For travellers looking to explore Port Vila and the surrounding areas at their own pace, e-Bikes Vanuatu offers mopeds that are easy, convenient and perfect for seeing the southeast coast of Efate, where the roads are in the best condition or around the whole island if you're willing to take it slow due to the potholes.

-• Extras included: Helmets, USB charger, phone pocket, large under-seat lockable storage, and map
+Scooters available: Petrol-powered moped, fully automatic (twist & go!).
+Extras included: Helmets, USB charger, phone pocket, large under-seat lockable storage and map.
+No mileage restrictions.

-Optional insurance is available for worry-free riding, with an excess applied in case of damage (VT$1,560 per day).
+Insurance: Optional insurance is available for worry-free riding, with an excess applied in case of damage (1,560 VT per day).

 Where to Rent a Quad in Vanuatu